 CAPS offers psychiatric services for a range of mental health concerns, including depression, anxiety, bipolar disorder and ADHD.

-NOTE: Psychiatric services at CAPS are only available for students registered at the University of Arkansas-Fayetteville.
+NOTE: Psychiatric services at CAPS are only available for students registered at the University of Arkansas-Fayetteville campus.

 Scheduling Psychiatric Services

 In most cases, students interested in a psychiatric medication evaluation must first meet with a CAPS clinician.
-A 30-minute triage appointment with a CAPS clinician can be scheduled by calling 479-575-5276.
+An initial assessment with a CAPS mental health clinician can be scheduled by calling 479-575-5276.

-A referral can be made to CAPS psychiatry by one of the medical providers at the Primary Care Clinic located in the Pat Walker Health Center, or by a mental health provider in the community.
+A referral can be made to CAPS psychiatry by one of the medical providers at the Primary Care Clinic located in the Pat Walker Health Center, or by a mental health provider, following a CAPS initial assessment.

 If you have any questions regarding psychiatric services, feel free to contact CAPS at 479-575-5276 for additional information.

-Following a triage appointment at CAPS, the clinician will discuss treatment options with the psychiatric team, who will then determine a client-focused plan to address a student’s psychiatric needs.
+Following an initial assessment at CAPS, the clinician will discuss treatment options with the psychiatric team, who will then determine a client-focused plan to address a student’s psychiatric needs.
 A CAPS representative will call the student to discuss the treatment options, and in some cases schedule an initial psychiatric evaluation for the student.

 What to Expect When Meeting with CAPS Psychiatry?